 Crossing the North Sea at 60 feet, aided by the spotlights, they climbed to 1,000 feet over the Dutch coast, then down again, low enough sometimes to pass under high-tension cables.
 With 40 minutes to go to the Möhne, several aircraft had taken flak damage.
 An engine on John Hopgood’s AJ-M was knocked out, and Hopgood, rear gunner Tony Burcher and wireless operator John Minchin were wounded.
 At 10:57, Vernon Byers’ AJ-K, in the second wave, was hit and crashed in the Waddenzee.
 Soon Bill Astell’s AJ-B was also lost.
 Barlow’s AJ-E, the first to take off and carrying rear gunner Jack Liddell, crashed 13 minutes later.
 Its mine was recovered intact by the Germans, who unsuccessfully attempted to copy it as an anti-ship weapon.
 Three down.

-Lancaster AJ-E was the third of the dambusters to go down.
-The mine was recovered by the Germans who tried in vain to copy the weapon.
+Lancaster AJ-E was the third Dambuster to go down.
+Its mine was recovered by the Germans, who tried in vain to copy the weapon.
 (IWM HU 62922)

 At the Möhne, Gibson thumbed his transmitter: “I am going to attack.
 Stand by to come in to attack in your order when I tell you.”
 As his Lancaster sped across the lake, its two .303-inch forward machine guns engaged in an unequal duel with the dam’s battery of 20mm cannons, whose gunners wondered why the crazy British apparently had their landing lights on.
 With tracers whipping past, Gibson yelled to his flight engineer, “Stand by to pull me out of my seat if I get hit!”